jan-moeller/ctrx/README.md

 4. It is advisable to compile your unit tests with all checks turned on and in `THROW` mode - virtually all unit test frameworks treat an escaped exception as a test failure.
-Therefore, your tests will fail if any contract violation occured, and give you a nice message of what went wrong.
+Therefore, your tests will fail if any contract violation occurs, and give you a nice message of what went wrong.
 5. Be very careful about the `ASSUME` mode.
 Few software is free of bugs, and this mode has the ability to make your application behave much worse than it did without it.